Druspect/druspect/README.md

 # Hello World! 👋

-I'm [Your GitHub Username]—a System Analyst, budding entrepreneur, and a passionate learner, currently diving deep into the realms of Computer Science and AI at a University in the Permian Basin.
+I'm Druspect—a System Analyst, budding entrepreneur, and passionate learner.
+I am currently diving deep into the realms of Computer Science and AI at Southern Methodist University.

 ## About Me 🚀

-- **Work**: I specialize in managing HPC systems, always looking to optimize performance and efficiency.
-My day-to-day involves making computational magic happen at the University.
+- **Work**: I specialize in managing HPC systems, Licensing servers, and providing automation to the ITS department.
+I am always looking to optimize performance and efficiency.
 - **Learning**: Currently pursuing my Master's in Computer Science and AI, focused on research methods and practical applications.
 - **Hobbies**: When not tangled in code, I enjoy disc golf, exploring new video games, and spending cherished moments with family.
 - **Interests**: I am deeply interested in topics like AI innovations, geological wonders, and the intersection of science and faith.